-E) Final Report
+D) Final Report

-This 4 page final report should provide a thoughtful reflection of your internship experience.
+This 3-4 page final report should provide a thoughtful reflection of your internship experience.
 The format should be as follows:

-a.
-Title: "Final Report," title of Internship, organization, location, your name and term.

-b.
-Outcomes, including:

-- i.
-A brief summary of your key accomplishments.
+- a.
+Title: "Final Report," title of Internship, organization, location, your name and term. - b.
+Outcomes, including: - i.
+A summary of your major accomplishments.
 How did your work further the mission of the organization? - ii.
 Reflections on the goals and learning objectives you set for the term in your project/work description.
 Did you meet your goals?
 If so, how?
-If not, why not? - iii.
-What have you learned about yourself personally and professionally?
-Please include a discussion of what you gained in technical skills and knowledge (=knowledge of specific subjects, procedures and information necessary to perform tasks; examples include computer applications, technical writing, use of specific equipment, and industry-specific knowledge) and transferable skills and knowledge (=actions taken to perform a task and which can be applied to a variety of jobs; examples include project management, time management, collaboration, teamwork, communication, public speaking, writing). - c.
+If not, why not? - What you have learned about yourself personally and professionally.
+Please include a discussion of what you gained in technical skills and knowledge (=knowledge of specific subjects, procedures and information necessary to perform tasks; examples include computer applications, technical writing, use of specific equipment, and industry-specific knowledge) and transferable skills and knowledge (=actions taken to perform a task and which can be applied to a variety of jobs; examples include project management, time management, collaboration, teamwork, communication, public speaking, writing). - iv.
+Your advice for future interns.
+What should future interns know to be successful at this site? - c.
 Career Reflection: What else have you learned about the profession and/or career paths related to your field? - d.
-Academic Reflection: Describe and analyze how your experience relates to specific principles, concepts and knowledge you have gained in your academic career so far.
+Academic Reflection: Describe and analyze how your experience relates to specific principles, concepts and knowledge you have gained in your academic career.
 Use detailed examples to illustrate your ideas and to explicitly link your experience to specific courses you have taken.
 How has your work experience enhanced your understanding of Environmental Studies theories and concepts?